Not sure what to do in Cappadocia, Turkey?

 Located about 8 kilometers away from Goreme (the historical center of Cappadocia), Avanos is a small town resting on the banks of the Red River.
 However, unlike Goreme, Avanos is not known for its fairy chimneys and cave dwellings, but pottery made using the red clay from the Red River.

 It is believed that pottery was created here as far back as 2000 BCE by the Hittites.
-What resulted was generations of craftsmen whose expertise can still be seen today as you wander down the streets of Avanos.
+The result?
+Generations of craftsmen whose expertise can still be seen today as you wander down the streets of Avanos.

 There are A LOT of pottery studios/shops around Avanos, some will even offer a FREE pottery-making tour for those who would like to try.